bmc/ebook/README.md

 - author (if present)
 - references (if present)

+This ordering is *fixed*.
+It cannot be changed, either via configuration or the command line.
+As I noted, `ebook` is opinionated.
+This is its, and my, idea of the proper ordering.
+A future enhancement may permit you to define your own ordering (say, via a file in your book's source directory);
+for now, though, that's not an option.

 ### Generating PDF

 PDF output is generated from HTML via [Weasy Print][].